 Are There Risks?

-Most people who get back surgery have no complications.
+Most people who get back surgery have minimal, if any, complications.

-That said, any operation will have some degree of risk, including:
+That said, any operation has some degree of risk, including:

 - Reaction to anesthesia or other drugs